Welcome

 Species and Habitats

 The Nature Center is home to many species of wildlife and is a rest-over location for many migratory birds.
 We host several habitats, which include the pond, wetlands, oak savanna, prairies, forest and vernal pond.
 There are several rain gardens and a Monarch Butterfly Waystation located here as well.
+The Thurston Pond is an important watershed that feeds into Miller’s Creek to the Huron River Water Shed.
+We are home to 166 bird species, 15 butterfly species and many other wildlife like frogs, turtles and snakes.
+Volunteers submit photos of the Thurston Nature Center’s birds, trees, and flowers to document the biodiversity of the area.

-Founding and Recognitions
+Founding and Recognition

 The Thurston Nature Center was designated to be preserved for outdoor and conservation education by the Board of Education of Ann Arbor Public Schools in 1967 making it one of the country’s first environmental education centers.
 It was then dedicated as a Conservation Education Reserve by the Michigan Department of Natural Resources in 1968 and recognized nationally by Lady Bird Johnson.
 In 2010, the Thurston Nature Center became a National Wildlife Federation Certified Wildlife Habitat.
 In 2019, Thurston Nature Center received the Washtenaw County Environmental Excellence Award for Water Quality Protection.

-Award: On March 28, 2019, Thurston Nature Center received the Washtenaw County Environmental Excellence Award for Water Quality Protection.
+On March 28, 2019, Thurston Nature Center received the Washtenaw County Environmental Excellence Award for Water Quality Protection.
 See the News and Events page to read the citation on what TNC has done to protect Thurston Pond, Miller Creek and the Huron River.
+The Ann Arbor Public Schools has a news article about TNC, Thurston Elementary, and this award on their District News page.